syntaxkiller/voice-transcription/README.md

 1. **Select your microphone** from the device dropdown
 2. **Set your preferred hotkey** using the "Change Shortcut" button (default is Ctrl+Shift+T)
 3. **Press your hotkey** or click "Start Transcription" to begin transcribing
+   - The first time you start, the speech model will load in the background (progress is shown in the status bar)
 4. **Speak naturally** and watch as your speech is converted to text in your active application
 5. **Press your hotkey again** to stop transcription